 This study seeks men and women who are willing to follow a prescribed Mediterranean diet.
 Participants are required to attend 7 study visits at the research site over approximately a 4 month period and will be compensated $600 for participating in this study.
 Though participants may find their overall cardiometabolic health improve during this study, this is not a weight loss study and participants may maintain their current weight.

 - Your overall cardiometabolic health may benefit or improve from participating as based on previous studies, the Mediterranean-style diet has shown to be more healthy than a western-style diet and has health-promoting effects such as reducing the risk of diabetes and heart disease.

 - You will be provided dietary guidance as it relates to the study and the opportunity to attend up to 6 cooking classes.

-- You will be provided all study food meals for 12 weeks.
+- You will be provided all study food ingredients to prepare and cook your meals for 12 weeks.

 - You will be compensated $600 for participating in this study.

 - You may benefit from the information given to you concerning your general overall health status from your blood sample and blood pressure measurements.

 - You will be helping to potentially influence dietary guidance in the US.

 - You will be helping to advance medical research.